FisherMouHu/DisneyFilmStore-Rails/Guideline.md

         <%= button_to 'Add to Cart', lineitems_path(product_id: product), class: 'add_to_cart' %>
         ```

-    - Create a current_cart.rb in concerns Folder
+    - Create a current_cart.rb in concerns Folder ( in controller / concerns )

         ``` ruby
         module CurrentCart